swani-tej/Cpp-programming/03 - Input_Output/notes.md

 cin is used to read input stream. cin uses >> operator, this operator is also called as extraction operator

-cout is used to give value to a output stream. cout uses << this operator, this operator is also called as insertion operator.

 #include<iostream>